zacsketches/go-jwt/README.md

 ```
  /lib64/libc.so.6: version `GLIBC_2.34' not found (required by github.com/golang-jwt/jwt/v5)
 ```
-This error presented on AWS Linux 2 in 2025 when the default EC2 is pre-installed with  `GLIBC_2.26`, which misses the dependency requirement of the CGO embedded library and crashed the other jwt cli tool.
+This error presented on AWS Linux 2 in 2025 when the default EC2 is pre-installed with  `GLIBC_2.26`, which misses the dependency requirement of the CGO embedded library and crashed the build.

 Because it is designed to run in Github Actions and in the cloud `go-jwt` allows for testing on a cloud instance with high confidence that the webhook produced by Github Actions in production will look exactly like a local jwt produced on the instance to test the webhook handler.

-#### Default usage is to set up for an environment variable called DEPLOY_SIGNING_KEY_B64 and relies on the default `iss` and `exp` times.
+#### Default usage is set up for an environment variable called DEPLOY_SIGNING_KEY_B64 and relies on the default `iss` and `exp` times.
 `jwt sign`

 #### If you explicitly provide a file, it won’t look for the env var